More than 70 countries urge renewed Israeli-Palestinian peace talks

 But while dozens of countries sent representatives to the gathering, Israeli and Palestinian officials were notably absent, as were Trump representatives.

-Netanyahu said Sunday's conference as "rigged" against Israel, and Trump's incoming administration isn't taking part.
+Netanyahu said Sunday's conference was "rigged" against Israel, and Trump's incoming administration isn't taking part.

-The gathering is an "empty summit" that was cooked up behind Israel's back and is designed to force conditions on the country that are against its national interests, Netanyahu said.
+The Israeli prime minister called the gathering an "empty summit" that was cooked up behind Israel's back and is designed to force conditions on the country that are against its national interests.

 Related: Pope Francis Meets Head of Palestinian Authority